 Miva Merchant comes with loads of features built-in.
 In fact, Miva includes so many features in their basic plans that I had to double-check I wasn’t reading an extended features list for exclusively high-volume sellers.

 You can find Miva’s full features list here.
 Here’s my abbreviated version.

 - Unlimited product features: List unlimited products, categories, and attributes.

 - Product images: Upload unlimited product photos (but keep in mind that more images use more bandwidth).
 Add specific images to fit your attributes and enable product zoom.

-- Quick view.
-Customers don’t have to navigate away from a main page to view a product more specifically.
+- Quick view: Customers don’t have to navigate away from your main product page to view a product more specifically.

 - Upsell and Cross-sell: Display related products and recently viewed products.